zakerikk/oracle-provider-node/README.md

 ### Pre-requisites

 First, deploy a `FluxPriceFeed.sol` contract by [cloning the `price-feeds-evm` repository and following the README](https://github.com/fluxprotocol/price-feeds-evm), saving your contract address to use here.
 Alternatively, leave the default `appconfig.json` contract address to test your API sources without deploying a new contract, using a contract we deployed to Aurora with access control removed.
+Also to support the NEAR network, the `near-cli` package needs to be installed.

 ### Set-up